ivan-paleo/publish-micro-image/README.md

 # Processing
 Few images are published without some form of processing.
 Sometimes, processing is even necessary to create (e.g. EDF, stitching, topography reconstruction) or analyze (e.g. contrast/brightness, wavelength filters) the image.
+Even the raw data output by every instrument are processed to some degree.
 While processing deserves a whole good-practice document on its own, I would just like to give some general advices here that will hopefully be applicable to most processing routines.
 But feel free to [contribute](#how-to-contribute) for more!